 The best bet?
 Don't drink coffee in the early afternoon, so the caffeine has plenty of time to wear off before bed.
 Guess I’ll need to find some other way through my slump!

-If you constantly feel super high-stress, you may want to switch to decaf coffee altogether.
+If you constantly feel super stressed, you may want to switch to decaf coffee altogether.
 Keep your energy up by doing some stretches, taking a short walk, having a healthy snack, or getting skin-friendly hydration from green or herbal tea!

 Here’s the truth.
-I’m one of those people who likes a little coffee with my milk.
+I’m one of those people who like a little coffee with my milk.
 Black coffee makes me hiss and recoil like a vampire from sunlight.
 The idea of drinking coffee without dairy?
 No bueno.

 So imagine my dismay when I found out that dairy milk may aggravate skin problems!

 Increased dairy intake is linked to the occurrence of acne and levels of acne severity, including that splash (or deluge) of milk we use to mellow out our coffee.
 This may be due to dairy’s array of acne-triggering hormones, and their ability to throw us into hormonal imbalance.

 There’s also evidence that milk can increase our insulin levels, which will do our complexions no favors...but more on that later!
 Throw out those dairy products in your fridge and start thinking about the wide variety of dairy alternatives, or black coffee could be an option.

 Oddly enough, skim milk appears to be the worst offender when compared to full-fat or low-fat options.
 Typical.
 Guess which type of milk is in my refrigerator right now?

 Luckily, we’re in the midst of a full-scale milk revolution!
 If you think that your dairy products may be affecting your skin, there are plenty of potential swaps.

 Nut milks have become hugely popular, and are available at most coffee shops.
-Almond milk, hazelnut milk, cashew milk, coconut milk...somewhere out there is a nut milk with your name on it!
+Almond milk, hazelnut milk, cashew milk, coconut milk...somewhere out there is nut milk with your name on it!
 (Probably misspelled by the barista.)

-Soy milk is also common but may contain its own skin-worsening hormones.
+Soy milk is also common but may contain its skin-worsening hormones.
 Right now, the evidence is still vague, but it may be wise to steer clear — just in case!